627.7015 Alternative procedure for resolution of disputed property insurance claims

 (1) This section sets forth a nonadversarial alternative dispute resolution procedure for a mediated claim resolution conference prompted by the need for effective, fair, and timely handling of property insurance claims.
 There is a particular need for an informal, nonthreatening forum for helping parties who elect this procedure to resolve their claims disputes because most homeowner and commercial residential insurance policies obligate policyholders to participate in a potentially expensive and time-consuming adversarial appraisal process before litigation.
 The procedure set forth in this section is designed to bring the parties together for a mediated claims settlement conference without any of the trappings or drawbacks of an adversarial process.
 Before resorting to these procedures, policyholders and insurers are encouraged to resolve claims as quickly and fairly as possible.
 This section is available with respect to claims under personal lines and commercial residential policies before commencing the appraisal process, or before commencing litigation.
-Mediation may be requested only by the policyholder, as a first-party claimant, or the insurer.
+Mediation may be requested only by the policyholder, as a first-party claimant, a third-party, as an assignee of the policy benefits, or the insurer.
+However, an insurer is not required to participate in any mediation requested by a third-party assignee of the policy benefits.
 If requested by the policyholder, participation by legal counsel is permitted.
 Mediation under this section is also available to litigants referred to the department by a county court or circuit court.
 This section does not apply to commercial coverages, to private passenger motor vehicle insurance coverages, or to disputes relating to liability coverages in policies of property insurance.

-(3) The costs of mediation shall be reasonable, and the insurer shall bear all of the cost of conducting mediation conferences, except as otherwise provided in this section.
-If an insured fails to appear at the conference, the conference shall be rescheduled upon the insured’s payment of the costs of a rescheduled conference.
-If the insurer fails to appear at the conference, the insurer shall pay the insured’s actual cash expenses incurred in attending the conference if the insurer’s failure to attend was not due to a good cause acceptable to the department.
+(3) The costs of mediation must be reasonable, and the insurer must bear all of the cost of conducting mediation conferences, except as otherwise provided in this section.
+If a policyholder fails to appear at the conference, the conference must be rescheduled upon the policyholder’s payment of the costs of a rescheduled conference.
+If the insurer fails to appear at the conference, the insurer must pay the policyholder’s actual cash expenses incurred in attending the conference if the insurer’s failure to attend was not due to a good cause acceptable to the department.
 An insurer will be deemed to have failed to appear if the insurer’s representative lacks authority to settle the full value of the claim.
 The insurer shall incur an additional fee for a rescheduled conference necessitated by the insurer’s failure to appear at a scheduled conference.
-The fees assessed by the administrator shall include a charge necessary to defray the expenses of the department related to its duties under this section and shall be deposited in the Insurance Regulatory Trust Fund.
+The fees assessed by the department must include a charge necessary to defray the expenses of the department related to its duties under this section and must be deposited in the Insurance Regulatory Trust Fund.
+The department may suspend the insurer’s authority to appoint licensees if the insurer does not timely pay the required fees.

 (4) The department shall adopt by rule a property insurance mediation program to be administered by the department or its designee.
 The department may also adopt special rules which are applicable in cases of an emergency within the state.
 The rules shall be modeled after practices and procedures set forth in mediation rules of procedure adopted by the Supreme Court.
 The rules shall provide for: